 The original sample pillow within the step-by-step instructions below is all about vintage elegance, using six prints from the Tim Holtz Foundations collection for FreeSpirit Fabrics plus one blender from Tim’s Worn Croc collection.

 Sample pillow #2 features symphony of six soft and sweet fabrics from You Are Loved by Dawn Rosengren of Little Love Farm from Henry Glass & Co.
 And, rather than the buttons and buttonholes used on the others, we added three beautiful bows in the same polka dot fabric used for the perimeter piping.

-The sample pillow from Studio E Fabrics is made with five fabrics from the Deep Blue Sea collection by Geoff Allen plus one blender from Just Color!
+The third sample pillow takes a “deep dive” into gorgeous color and design in five fabrics from the Deep Blue Sea collection by Geoff Allen for Studio E Fabrics plus one blender from Just Color!
 Basics in Denim for the piping.